Indonesia’s building and construction sector are in the midst of a sustained boom, with both private and public spending on the rise.

 - Halim–SoekarnoHatta express train

 - Trans-Sulawesi train

-- 10 new airports
+- Ten new airports

-- Kali baru Port, Bitung Port, and Cimalaya Port
+- Kali Baru Port, Bitung Port, and Cimalaya Port

-Contact us to get a free quotation for entering the Building and Construction market in Indonesia.
+Fill in the form below and contact us to get a free quotation for entering the Building and Construction market in Indonesia.